 - Pulmonary Hypertension

-- Headaches (Cluster headaches are 80% predictive for sleep apnea)
+- Headaches (Cluster headaches and migraine)

 Here’s how sleep apnea contributes to these health effects.

 Many patients with sleep apnea have been found to have high blood pressure due to the extra work that the heart gets in order to compensate for the lack of oxygen.
 If the condition is not treated, the strength of the heart will deteriorate and the heart will begin pumping blood at a much lower force than is necessary to continue the proper function of the body.
 The heart is the first organ that experiences the results of untreated sleep apnea.
 Up to 95% of people with drug resistant hypertension (blood pressure that cannot be controlled by medications) have untreated sleep apnea!
 Other studies show that people with sleep apnea are four times more likely to develop drug-resistant hypertension.
 If you are having trouble controlling your blood pressure with medications, this may be the answer you are looking for.